pohlinwei/AComPianist/README.md

 npm run view
 ```

-For those who are interested to modify any files, run the following command to view the changes made.
+For those who are interested to modify any `.ts` files, run the following command to view the changes made.

 ```bash
 npm run build-and-view